ReDI-School/redi-js-nrw/project_ideas.md

   - The email address is not formatted correctly

 ### Learning Outcomes
-Your major takeaways from this challenge will be related to CSS and layout.
-If you haven't done so by now, you might want to try out a pre-processor, like Sass, to help keep your code maintainable.
+- Your challenge is to build out this landing page and get it looking as close to the design as possible.
+- You can use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.

 ## 2 Job listings with filtering
 Level: 3 INTERMEDIATE </br>